jeffreytung7/strapi-provider-upload-cloudflare-r2/README.md

 To get the env variables below, [follow these instructions](https://developers.cloudflare.com/r2/platform/s3-compatibility/tokens/).

 The R2_ACCESS_KEY_ID and R2_ACCESS_SECRET are given when you make the API token.
+Give edit access.
 Note: when creating the token and selecting the time active limit, change to Custom and don't put anything there, that will set it to unlimited time.

 The R2_REGION should be set to us-east-1 ([the guide](https://developers.cloudflare.com/r2/platform/s3-compatibility/api/) says auto works but it doesn't).